PBS for pharmacists

 Major changes to a prescription

-If the prescription requires significant alterations or multiple changes, the patient will need to get a new prescription or an annotated prescription signed by the prescriber before you can supply and claim the medicine.
+If the prescription requires significant alterations or multiple changes, the patient will need to get a new prescription or an annotated prescription signed by the prescriber before you can supply and claim the item.

 Changing an authority prescription